LOADING ...

 They bound a musket beside her, with the barrel her breast!

-"now keep good watch!" and kissed her.
+"now keep good watch!" and they her.

-She the dead man say-
+She heard the dead man

 for me by moonlight;